resoai/TileBoard/README.md

 ### Tile Groups

 We divide tiles (cells) into groups on every page.
-Group object can have following fields:
+Group object can have the following fields:

 ```js
 {
   /* title: Title to display above the group */
   title: 'Group title',
   /* width: Number of tiles horizontally
    * (optional) Can be calculated automatically
    */
   width: 3,
   /* height: Number of tiles vertically
    * (optional) Can be calculated automatically
    */
   height: 4,
   /* groupMarginCss: Override default margin of tiles for the current group
    * (optional)
    */